deps/temp100/README.md

 This file is then picked up and processed in my home made home automation solution.

 ## Compiling
 The included bash script should do the trick.
-Uncomment the commented line if you want to add debug messages.
+Comment lime 5 if you dont want to add debug messages.

 This program requires that telldus-core is installed and working: http://developer.telldus.se/